25 Best Corporate Animation Examples for Business (2026)

 Animated corporate video for blockchain company

 We created this animated corporate video to explain how Blockdaemon’s platform powers blockchain infrastructure for staking, node deployment, and cross-chain integrations.
-Blackdaemon is a billion dollar startup based out of Los Angeles, California, and has the largest blockchain infrastructure platform in the world.
+Blockdaemon is a billion dollar startup based out of Los Angeles, California, and has the largest blockchain infrastructure platform in the world.

 The SaaS explainer video uses motion design to simplify technical concepts for institutional clients and developers.